masolimano/maneage/README.md

      your first commit message to document what point in this pipeline's history you started from.
 Since the pipeline is highly integrated with your particular research, it may not be easy to merge the changes later.
-Having the commit in this history that you started from, will allow you to check and manually apply any changes that don't interfere with your implemented pipeline.
+Having the commit information that you started from, will allow you to check and manually apply any changes that don't interfere with your implemented pipeline.
 After this step, you can commit your changes into your newly initiated history as you like.

      ```shell